-The Fire Services Property Levy is based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
+The Emergency Services Volunteer Fund (levy) is based on two components, a fixed charge, and a variable charge which is linked to the Capital Improved Value of the property.
 This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.

-Ratepayers who have multiple properties under the one business can apply for a Single Farm Enterprise which in turn recognises the principal place of residence for the fixed and variable charge and all other properties associated with the business are charged at the variable rate only
+Ratepayers who have multiple properties under the one business can apply for a Single Farm Enterprise which in turn recognises the principal place of residence for the fixed and variable charge and all other properties associated with the business are charged at the variable rate only.
+With the new ESVF (levy), eligible CFA and VICSES volunteers and life members will be entitled to a rebate on the ESVF on their principal place of residence or farm, which will be administered by the Victorian State Government through the Department of Government Services.